 Does your dog have Osteoarthritis?
 Poor thing, it can really bring them down and make them feel poorly.
 Widely known as arthritis, Degenerative Joint Disease (DJD) is actually Osteoarthrosis.
 This is a painful and deteriorating condition which is permanent and long-term.
 It can develop as a result of trauma, malformation, or age.
 It is chronic inflammation of the joint which becomes stiff and loses normal range of motion.
+In this post, My Dog Has Osteoarthritis, I hope to share some important information with you.

 RELATED READING: Physical Therapy On Animals